This coconut creamsicle smoothie for toddlers is the perfect snack to help kick a cold, and boost their immune system fast!

 Combine all ingredients in blender and blend until smooth.
 Add more milk for a thinner smoothie or more yogurt/banana to make thicker.

-You could also pour this mixture into popsicle molds and freeze for a treat to help soothe sore throats.
+- You could also pour this mixture into baby popsicle molds and freeze for a treat to help soothe sore throats.

 Disclaimer: This is not a substitute for medical advice.
 As I’ve mentioned before, I am not a doctor.
-Just a mom trying to figure things out as I go.
+This post contains affiliate links.